 The range of 90-95% being vaccinated allows a community to be safe from a disease because it renders the disease immobile and it cannot spread throughout the population.
 If these levels drop, then the herd immunity is gone and the population is now at risk.

-Redditor theotheredmund created this gif to illustrate how herd immunity works as a disease tries to spread across a population.
+Redditor theotheredmund created a gif to illustrate how herd immunity works as a disease tries to spread across a population.
 This is based on data that was published in 1993.
-As we see, the disease easily spreads across the population when vaccination percentage is below 75%.
+The disease easily spreads across the population when vaccination percentage is below 75%.

 The optimal levels to prevent disease from spreading is 90%, though higher is better.